 How to Trade Forex Using the Spinning Top Candlestick Pattern – Strategies and Examples

-As such, you need to use this candle pattern as another tool to predict a trend reversal and combine it with other technical indicators in order to confirm the reversal.
+As such, you need to use this candle pattern as another confluence trading tool to predict a trend reversal and combine it with other technical indicators in order to confirm the reversal.

 Below, we are going to show you the two types of spinning top patterns combined with Fibonacci support and resistance levels – bullish and bearish spinning top patterns.